 The recommended driver hand position is 9 and 3 o'clock.
 Because the hands are never on the top of the steering wheel, this position allows for more control of the steering wheel.
-This means less chance of injury to the face by the hands and arms in a frontal crash.
+This means less chance of injury to the face by the hands and arms in a frontal crash where the vehicle is equipped with a driver side air bag.

 Use both hands in a hand-over-hand motion for turns.
 Hold onto the wheel and move the hand opposite the direction you're turning toward the other hand.
-At 3 o'clock position, take your other hand and cross it over the one holding onto the wheel.
-Grab onto the wheel at the position your other hand was previously and continue this motion until the turn is complete.
+For example, if you're turning to the right, your left hand will hold onto the wheel and move the wheel to the right.
+When your left hand gets to 3 o'clock, take your other hand and cross it over the one holding onto the wheel.
+Grab onto the wheel at the position your other hand just left.
+Continue this motion until the turn is complete.
+In the case of a right hand turn, your right hand will cross over your left and grab the steering wheel at 3 o'clock.